tixton/api-docs/README.md

 ## Creating, Retrieving, Updating, Deleting Objects

-We do our best to have all our URLs be [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer).
+Tixton API is designed to be [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer).
 An endpoint (URL) may support up to four different HTTP verbs.
 GET requests fetch information about an object, POST requests create objects, PUT requests update objects, and finally DELETE requests will delete objects.

 ## Authentication

 There are two ways to pass the authentication token in Tixton API v1, using header or inside body parameter.
+It is recommended to use authentication header.

 Request that requires authentication may return '404 Not Found', instead of '403 Forbidden'.
 This is to prevent the accidental leakage of private repositories to unauthorized users.